robotology/robotology-superbuild/doc/install-miniforge.md

 This will install miniforge in `~/miniforge3` .

 To use the `conda` command, you need to add the `~/miniforge3/condabin` directory to the [`PATH` environment variable](https://en.wikipedia.org/wiki/PATH_(variable)).

-You can do this persistently by modifying the `.bashrc` via the command:
+You can do this persistently by executing the following commands on the terminal:
 ~~~
 ~/miniforge3/condabin/conda init
 ~~~